Beatwen/Forecast-Plugin-for-Q-SYS/README.md

-# Forecast Plugin for Q-SYS
+# Forecast Weather Plugin for Q-SYS

 ## Overview

-The **Forecast Plugin** is a custom Lua plugin designed for Q-SYS systems, created by Christophe Bouserez.
+The **Forecast Weather Plugin** is a custom Lua plugin designed for Q-SYS systems, created by Christophe Bouserez.
 This plugin interfaces with the OpenWeatherMap API to retrieve weather data, including temperature, weather conditions, and associated icons.
 The data can be displayed on UCIs (User Control Interfaces) using the Q-SYS Text Display component.

 ## Version Information